 Yes, the Caribs were well-known for their dugout canoes.

 The largest Carib canoes could hold fifty people and could be used to travel long distances.

-Here is an article showing different types of Indian boats.
+Here is an article with pictures of different canoe types.

 What was Carib food like in the days before supermarkets?

 The Carib Indians were primarily fishing people.
 They took to sea in their long canoes to catch fish, crabs, and other seafood.